 - Preventative actions at all stages of life can reduce the prevalence of hearing loss

 - Interventions can reduce the impact and improve quality of life in those who have hearing loss

 - Investment in hearing health care and reduction of communication barriers is cost-effective at all stages of life for the individual, family, society, and governments

 What is the geographical focus of the World Report on Hearing?

 The report will be global in its reach while keeping a special focus on low- and middle-income countries where the number of people with hearing loss is not matched by the availability of services and resources.

 What was the genesis for the World Report on Hearing?

 In recognition of the rising prevalence of hearing loss globally, the World Health Assembly unanimously passed a resolution in 2017 focused on the prevention of deafness and hearing loss (WHA70.13).
 The Resolution urges Member States (countries) to make hearing health care a public health priority by making ear and hearing care accessible and integrating ear and hearing care into national health plans.
-In support of Member States’ efforts to implement this Resolution, the World Health Organization was called upon to prepare the first-ever World Report on Hearing.
+In support of Member States’ efforts to implement this Resolution, the World Health Organization was called upon to prepare a World Report on Hearing.